davidbeard741/arcticfrenz-data/README.md

 ### Step 3: Automated Monitoring of NFT Holders on a Recurring Schedule

+**Prerequisite:**
-**Prerequisite:** Ensure that the output file from Part 3, Step 2 or from Part 2 is located in the appropriate directory.
+- Ensure that the output file from Part 3, Step 2 or from Part 2 is located in the appropriate directory.
+- Ensure repository settings

 **1. YAML Configuration:** Create a YAML file for the script, such as "main.yml," to define the workflow and its execution parameters.
 - **Scheduled Execution:** Triggers the workflow at specified times based on the schedule event.